3 Reasons Not To Make A New Year’s Resolution

 The ball drops and the TV cuts to couples kissing in the streets of New York.
 You start to celebrate with your loved ones.
 Now you have a plan to better yourself in the new year.

 Except it doesn’t happen.
 After a little while, you ditch your resolution and go back to the same old routine.
 And you aren’t alone.
-25% of people who make New Year’s resolutions give up after a week.
+Twenty-five percent of people who make New Year’s resolutions give up after a week.

 Here are three reasons why you shouldn’t waste your time on a New Year’s resolution.

 New Year’s resolutions are usually long-term goals that are difficult to achieve.
 You might want to lose 50 pounds, get a better job, or completely change your lifestyle.

 These are great long-term goals, and everyone should have something they want to accomplish over time.
 However, these aren’t great permanent resolutions.
 You will quickly become overwhelmed and realize that your resolution isn’t attainable in the immediate future.

 Don’t make these long-term goals your New Year’s resolution.
 You’re doomed once you put a yearlong time stamp on it.
 More appropriate resolutions would be to “start reading more” or to “eat a fruit once a day.”
 Unfortunately, these smaller resolutions don’t fit into our societal tendency of making huge goals for the new year.